stvvks/stvvks/README.md

 DevOps Engineer for the last 3-4 years!
 Currently learning programming languages!

 * 🌍  I'm based in Houston, TX
-* 🧠  I'm currently learning Ruby on Rails, Airflow
+* 🧠  I'm currently learning Terraform
 * 🤝  I'm open to collaborating on CI/CD Projects
 * ⚡  I was also a Former NCAA Men's Basketball Player for a top 5 nationally ranked D2 School